hesammzn/mesothelioma-signature-analysis/SBS/MutationalPatterns/README.md

 ### `Example_Input.txt`
-Example of a mutation table which can be used in running MutationalPattenrs.
+Example of a mutation table which can be used in running MutationalPatterns.

 ---